robnagler/robnagler.github.io/_posts/2020-08-02-Winning-The-Race.md

 > human being in this imperfect but promising nation.

 > [k4117] When I became a college professor of linguistics, one of the
-> classes I taught
->
-> The issue is how I process it as I go through life.
-Here are two
-> examples.
-When I became a college professor of linguistics, one of the
 > classes I taught was a big survey class.
 I was, again, well aware of that
 > certain stereotype hanging in the air.
 And I didn't like it.

-> [k4121] My response to this was not to spend the semester musing over it
-> and sharing it with friends over drinks.
->
-> FIXME
-> > [k4122] My response was to do the most concrete thing I could to
+> [k4122] My response was to do the most concrete thing I could to
 > disabuse the students of any doubt that I was qualified to teach the
 > class--that is, to __prove__ it.
 So, my first lecture for that class, then
 > and for the next several years, was a survey of the languages of the